Mormon settlement techniques of the Salt Lake Valley: Roots of settlement

 The Church of Christ was the name of the original church founded by Joseph Smith in New York in 1830.
-Many of the early members, like Smith, came from the American northeast and therefore had been raised using the standard farming methods of the area, as well as typical methods for organizing towns and villages.
-Persecution, including mob violence, of church members caused Smith and his followers to move from place to place, building communities wherever they went.
-Smith intended to establish Zion, or a place where his people could live together in harmony.
-Smith's “City of Zion” was based on a self-sufficient agrarian model.
+Many of the early members, like Smith, came from the American northeast and therefore had been raised using the agricultural and organizational methods common to the area.
+Persecution, including mob violence, against church members caused Smith and his followers to move from place to place, building communities wherever they went.
+Smith intended to establish Zion.

+Smith's "City of Zion" was based on a self-sufficient agrarian model.
 In his plan, the city was to be divided so that each family had a 1/2-acre city lot to build their home and plant a garden, with one square mile of barns and crop fields surrounding the city for provisions.
-The saints began building in Kirtland, Ohio and parts of Missouri, such as Jackson County and Far West, then moved their headquarters to Nauvoo, Illinois.
-“As they transformed the city of Nauvoo from a few log houses to a bustling center of substantial homes and business,” they confronted more intense persecution, including the assassination of their leader Joseph Smith, and the Saints decided to leave once more.
-They migrated from the Midwest to the Salt Lake Valley, under the leadership of their new leader, Brigham Young.
+The saints began building in Kirtland, Ohio, and parts of Missouri, such as Jackson County and Far West, then moved their headquarters to Nauvoo, Illinois.
+Later, since they confronted the assassination of Joseph Smith, the Saints decided to leave once more.
+They migrated from the Midwest to the Salt Lake Valley under the leadership of their new leader, Brigham Young.

 Central institution

-The driving force in the settlement of the Salt Lake Valley was the LDS Church, with most of the people living there being church members.
+The driving force in the settlement of the Salt Lake Valley was the LDS Church, with most people living there being church members.
 This group was familiar with establishing towns, where they all lived and worked together, and promoted the concept of Zion.
-The motivation for Latter-day Saint migration was not wealth or fame, but religion.
+Mormon settlers were motivated by religion.
 Since its earliest days, missionary work had been a prominent responsibility of the church and its members.
 Proselyting efforts to gain more followers and bring them to Zion played a critical role in the immigration to Utah, which provided manpower for settlement.
 The Perpetual Emigration Fund was established to finance the travels of converts to Utah.
-Young had envisioned that the “desert blossom as a rose," and this vision was coming to pass as thousands of Americans, and foreigners alike, joined the Saints in the Salt Lake Valley and contributed greatly to their mission.
+Young had envisioned that the "desert blossom as a rose".